 - Knauss Berry Farm, for strawberry milks shakes and Florida’s best cinnamon rolls, in Homestead.

 Homestead offers the usual array of moderately priced motels.
 While I haven’t stayed here, I know people who give high marks to the Everglades Hostel in Florida City.
 The hostel rents bikes, canoes, kayaks and arranges outings.

 On this outing, we stayed at Hotel Redland in downtown Homestead.
-A local businessman recently bought it and has turned the 1904 hotel into a bed and breakfast with a good home-cooking restaurant in it.
+A local businessman bought it and has turned the 1904 hotel into a bed and breakfast with a good home-cooking restaurant in it.
 It’s a friendly place.
 There are a few rough edges, but it is clean, quiet and full of local character.